scperkins/EJEHardenberg.github.io/public/tech-blog/scala-first-look.md

 just means we're going to compile/package all these things at once, not that they depend on each other.
 That's what dependOn is for.

+When you have a large number of projects, it also helps to organize dependencies.
+[There's good documentation on how to make reusable dependencies] that I won't bother repeating here.

 #### Getting to some code